Bimini Top Guide

 - Westland Sunbrella Color Options

-The 7 oz.
+The 7.6 oz.
 Sun-DURA is an excellent material for a Bimini and is available in a variety of colors.
 Because it is a solution dyed polyester, it has superior color retention.
 The material is made to be extremely water repellent and UV resistant.
 Sun-DURA is a 600 denier fabric which is tightly woven to provide high tear strength.
-This material is produced here in the USA.
+This material is produced here in the USA and imported.
 7 Year warranty.

 7.5 oz.
 Sharkskin Supreme